guangxush/LearnEng/Dictation/README.md

 159. 1916: Clarence Saunders opens the first self-service grocery store, the Piggly Wiggly, in Memphis, Tennessee.

 160. I roll on the floor laughing.
 I say, "That's great.
 It's really funny, John.
-You're such a card"
+You're such a card."

+161. - Dude, I'm gonna go check out the view.
+Hey!
+Look at this clown.
+   - Oh, it's an actual clown.
+You're not still afraid of clowns, are you?
+   - No!